CLARIAH/vocab-registry/README.md

 ## Introduction
 The FAIR vocabularies project pursues the goal of gathering vocabularies that are relevant to researchers, developers, or curators in the humanities and social sciences who are connected to both the CLARIN (3), CLARIAH (2) and SSHOC.nl (2) communities.
 The results of this project convey in a "vocabulary registry", which is a one-stop reference service for vocabularies useful to these communities or created during any of their projects.

-The project aligns to other international initiatives that aim to increase the FAIR-ness (Findability, Accessibility, Reproducibility and Interoperability) of research data or cultural heritage metadata, in this case with a focus on semantic artefacts (controlled vocabularies or any other knowledge organization system, such as authority lists, taxonomies, thesauri, classification schemes, or schemas and abstract models such as ontologies.
+The project aligns to other international initiatives that aim to increase the FAIR-ness (Findability, Accessibility, Reproducibility and Interoperability) of research data or cultural heritage metadata, in this case with a focus on semantic artefacts (controlled vocabularies or any other knowledge organization system, such as authority lists, taxonomies, thesauri, classification schemes, or schemas and abstract models such as ontologies (see for example Zeng, 2008).

 What distinguishes this FAIR vocabulary registry from similar international initiatives is that it aims to:
 - (1) do semi-automatic curation work, which include automatic processes in the selection and processing, but also involves the community of experts in the selection and curation of the vocabularies,